 Archaeological fragments are continually in flux; they transcend their own time, are distributed to other regions, given new functions, reused, destroyed by iconoclasts and reconstructed by guardians of heritage.
 They therefore become part of a story that is broader and more continuous than anything represented in their museological pigeon-holes.

 The entities presented by Petrocchi do not belong to a specific time or place either.
 In most cases they float against a white or black background in which the notion of scale has been abandoned.
 The scale itself remains, but not its relationship to the object.
 Her collages have become free spaces made up of real data concerning the artefacts along with new visual information.
 They are not accompanied by captions to guide the viewer in a specific direction.
 They poke fun at the historical, linear and scientific perspective and in doing so contain a promise to tell a different story, that of a Universal Collection of artefacts linked together across time and space in which cultures mix, just as the artefacts themselves do.

-A Play on Knowledge, from my publication Sculptural Entities, text written by Sunil Shah 2021
+A Play on Knowledge, from the publication Sculptural Entities, text written by Sunil Shah 2021

 The collection and analysis of scientific data serves to construct knowledge about our world.
 Indeed, the modern era is characterised by its reliance upon science.
 Global exploration, colonial expansion and overseas acquisition were underpinned by the successful mapping and navigation of the world followed by a need to understand the unknown and develop knowledge of nature and civilisations, past and present.
 Hence the formation of social and scientific disciplines is based upon the fundamental drive for human progress.